clemsonciti/genomics-workshop/_episodes/01-shell-basics.md

 The extension of a file (e.g., `.txt` or `.pdf`) is a *hint* to the user about the contents of that file.
-There is no requirement that filenames include an extension, and a file may be given any extension regardless of its contents (for example, you may rename a PDF file with an `.mp3` extension, but that will not transform it into a song!).
+There is no requirement that filenames include an extension, and a file may be given any extension regardless of its contents.
+For example, you may rename a PDF file called `whale.pdf` to `whale.mp3`.
+This will not change the contents of the file or transform it into a beautiful whalesong!

+A related idea is the *type* of a file.
 Broadly speaking, files are of two types:

 1. **Text files** are files that contain data in human-readable